 Postscript: I am, to a degree, uncomfortable with the gender bias in this piece.
 Yet something feels true about it: that there’s a special character to women’s tears.
 My intent is to honor that character without diminishing the importance of men’s tears and emotions.
 I also wonder if the piece overuses references to the names of Biblical women or if the order of the names is disconcerting, taking the reader out of the prayer.
 I encourage your comments on these two issues.
 This meditation is a reflection of an idea I wrote about in piece of flash fiction called “Chava bat Chana.”
 Here are two more short, story stories about strong and spiritual Jewish women: “Sarah Rivkah: A Challah Baking Story” and “Bracha Simcha.”

+Please consider making a contribution to support this site and my writing.
 For usage guidelines and reprint permissions, see “Share the Prayer!”
 For notices of new prayers, please subscribe.
 You can also connect on Facebook and Twitter.
-If you like this prayer, please post a link to Facebook, your blog or mention it in a tweet.
+If you use or like this prayer, please post a link to Facebook, your blog or mention it in a tweet.

 Photo Source: WikiMedia Commons